 This course covers the theory and use of color film and digital capture as they apply to color photography.
 The psychological and aesthetic effects of color will be investigated, and the student will learn to manipulate color through an understanding of various light sources, the use of filters and white balance.
-The student will learn how to operate the Dichroic color enlarger to create and color correct prints.
-Students must have a 35 mm camera and should expect to pay for additional materials for this course.
+Students will learn how to operate the Dichroic color enlarger to create color correct prints.
+Students must have a 35mm camera and should expect to pay for additional materials for this course.